 DiskBench is a storage benchmarking tool that allows us to test the transfer or copy performance of a storage device with real data.
 We test external drives with three file transfers that consist of 25GB of photos (10GB of jpgs and 15GB of RAW photos), 50GB of movies, and 25GB of documents.
-First, we transfer each folder from a 1TB NVMe SSD to the external device; then we follow up by reading a 3.7GB 7-zip file and a 15GB movie back from the device.
+First, we transfer each folder from a 1TB NVMe SSD to the external device; then we follow up by reading back a 3.7GB 7-zip file and a 15GB movie from the device.

-ATTO is a simple and free application that SSD vendors commonly use to assign sequential performance specifications to their products.
-It also gives us insight into how the device handles different file sizes.
+iometer is an advanced and highly configurable storage benchmarking tool, while ATTO is a simple and free application that SSD vendors commonly use to assign sequential performance specifications to their products.
+Both of these tools give us insight into how the device handles different file sizes.

 Crucial's X8 hangs in there with the best during our sequential tests.
 It delivers very responsive performance under random workloads, too.
 With the X8's random 4K QD (queue depth) 1 read speeds being at least one-third faster than the competition, it's no wonder the X8 performs so well when we hit it with the easier workloads.
 It's a responsive SSD with strong low-queue depth random read and write performance, which is important because this workload models normal light usage.